txt/plm19/doc/week2.md

 ## Macros

-_**Intent**_ : transform inout text into a differen before using templates.
+_**Intent**_ : transform input text into a different before using templates.

 _**Problem**_ :

 - you want to think about the problem one way, but the program wants you to do it another.
-- you keep doing the sam darn thing, over and over again
+- you keep doing the same darn thing, over and over again

-_Structure_ : Some input form to  be expanded (supplied by the end programmer) and some tempate used to do the expansion (supplied by the language author).
+_Structure_ : Some input form to  be expanded (supplied by the end programmer) and some template used to do the expansion (supplied by the language author).
 Macros bring syntactic abstraction, which is a wonderful thing.
 It helps make your code clearer, by describing your intent without getting bogged